AdamSmith89/ThreatModelling/sections/1-WhatToBuild/PITCHME.md

 - Suggest using a DFD.
 Familiar to most people.
 Problems/threats tend to follow the data flow.
 Allows you to focus attention on the important parts of the system.
 - If data can go either one place or another, add both!
 - Can split into multiple diagrams
+- Going to show a dummy system, don't get hung up on the details!

 ---
 @snap[north-west span-100]